 The New Year is still as excellent a time as any to start working towards the changes you want to make.
 And more important than when you start is how you go about changing your behavior.

-Start by committing to a change that is ridiculously small and easy to do
+1. Create a clear plan that is ridiculously small and easy to do

 It’s easy to see how we fall into false hope syndrome.
 Apps promise us mindfulness in just 10 minutes.
 Exercise programs claim we’ll drop 10 pounds in 3 weeks.
 Our brains are lazy and if we think we’ll get big results in little time, well, we’re going to go for it.